Pleasanton, California: Economy

 Pleasanton experienced a major economic boom starting in the early 1980s, largely associated with the development of a number of business parks, the largest of which is the Hacienda Business Park.
 These host a number of campus-like clusters of low-rise and medium-rise office buildings.
 Pleasanton has been successful in attracting a number of corporate headquarters, such as those of Safeway, Blackhawk Network Holdings, Workday, Simpson Manufacturing, The Cooper Companies and Shaklee.
 Despite an increase in office space vacancy rates in 2000–2004, economic development has remained strong through the middle of the decade.

 Pleasanton was also the headquarters of the former PeopleSoft, Inc. (which was acquired by Oracle Corporation), Documentum (which was acquired by EMC Corporation), Thoratec (now part of Abbott), E-Loan (which was acquired by Popular), Spreckels Sugar Company (which was acquired by Imperial Holly), Ross Stores (which moved to nearby Dublin in 2014), Patelco Credit Union (also moved to Dublin) and the home loan operation of Providian (which was acquired by Washington Mutual, itself later acquired by JPMorgan Chase).
-Oracle occupies two buildings of the former PeopleSoft campus, and is the fourth-largest employer in Pleasanton, behind Workday, Safeway and Kaiser Permanente.
+Oracle occupies two buildings of the former PeopleSoft campus.
 In addition, Pleasanton is the site of a large AT&T campus.

 Other companies with major operations in Pleasanton include Hitachi High Technologies America, Inc., Cisco Systems, QASource, Sage Software (Accpac, etc.), CooperVision, Clorox, Fireside Bank (closed in 2012), Roche, BMC Software, Zoho Corporation, Applied Biosystems, EMC Corporation, Portrait Displays, Inc. and Broadcom Inc.

 In retail operations, Pleasanton has one major regional mall (Stoneridge Shopping Center) and a number of other shopping centers.
-Besides the anchor tenants Macy's and JC Penney at Stoneridge, notable large stores elsewhere in the city include Home Depot, Wal-Mart, and Kohl's.

-In addition to the business parks and retail centers, Pleasanton is known for its lively downtown, which is home to a number of fine-dining, casual, and ethnic restaurants, specialty retailers, and service businesses.
+In addition to the business parks and retail centers, Pleasanton is known for its downtown, which is home to a number of fine-dining, casual, and ethnic restaurants, specialty retailers, and service businesses.
 A redesign of Main Street in the 1990s emphasized pedestrian traffic and outdoor dining.

 In 2005, the median household income in Pleasanton was $101,022, the highest income for any city with a population between 65,000 and 249,999 people.
 Similarly, for 2007, the median household income rose to $113,345, also the highest in the category.
 According to City-Data.com, the median household income had risen to $121,622 by 2013, compared to a statewide median of $60,190.

 According to the Bay East Association of Realtors, the median price of a detached single family home was $1,795,000 as of August 2021.
 According to Zillow.com, the median home value in Pleasanton was $1,500,415 as of September 2021.

 Top employers

-According to the city, as of June 2022 the top fifteen employers in Pleasanton are:
+According to the city, as of July 2024 the top fifteen employers in Pleasanton are: